 Internationally recognized Inmar relocated approximately 900 associates to its new Team Support Center and Headquarters, becoming one of the anchor tenants in the Innovation Quarter.
 During the Grand Opening celebration, a collaborative effort with neighboring Wake Forest School of Medicine’s Division of Public Health Sciences (PHS) was announced.
 The new facility is LEED-certified Platinum and accommodates Inmar’s technology-centered product and service offerings, highly skilled technologists, data scientists and retail experts.

 525@vine officially opened.
 The 234,000-square foot mixed-use laboratory and office building was was redeveloped and renovated from a former tobacco factory into a world-class research facility by its new owner, Wexford Science & Technology, at a cost of approximately $75 million.
 At its official opening, tenants included; Wake Forest Baptist Medical Center’s Division of Public Health Sciences and Department of Physician Assistant Studies, the Innovation Quarter YMCA of Northwest North Carolina and Flywheel, a co-working innovation space.

 Flywheel, a co-working innovation space opened its doors for business, bringing the national trend of co-working to Winston-Salem.
 Flywheel offers short- and long-term memberships for independent professionals, entrepreneurs and innovators to come together and work on the fly.
-Located in a former tobacco factory, Flywheel occupies 11,585 square feet in the 525@vine building.
+Until January 2017, Flywheel occupied 11,585 square feet in the 525@vine building.
 Today Flywheel is located in the Center for Design Innovation which is also located in the Innovation Quarter.